hyland-uw/hyland-uw.github.io/src/pages/index.md

 ### A "Reciproot" on the Manchester Mark I

 -   One of the few remaining subroutines from the Manchester Mark I is a reciprocal square root.
-Martin Cambell-Kelly notes that in a manual written for the Mark I, "A total of ten sub-routines are named here; half were for input/output and half were mathematical functions." ([Programming the Mark I: Early programming activity at the University of Manchester](https://ieeexplore.ieee.org/document/4639134) [[Archive Link](https://archive.org/details/programming-the-mark-i)], p.
+Martin Campbell-Kelly notes that in a manual written for the Mark I, "A total of ten sub-routines are named here; half were for input/output and half were mathematical functions." ([Programming the Mark I: Early programming activity at the University of Manchester](https://ieeexplore.ieee.org/document/4639134) [[Archive Link](https://archive.org/details/programming-the-mark-i)], p.
 149) Kelly notes that the routine was first written in 1949.
 The extant copy [archived here](documents/ManchesterRecipRoot.pdf) is dated September 7, 1951.

 ## On Kahan and K-C Ng\'s 1986 version